YuqiCui/PyTSK/README.md

 The document of this package can be found at: https://pytskdocs.readthedocs.io/en/latest/

-If you want to contribute to out package, please contact us: yqcui@hust.edu.cn
+If you want to contribute to our package, please contact us: yqcui@hust.edu.cn